 Independent judiciary

-Such developments suggest the party leadership recognizes the threat corruption poses to its legitimacy.
-Nevertheless, its efforts in this domain continue to be limited by its entrenched and endemic nature, especially – it is believed – at high levels of the LPRP apparatus.
-Conflicts of interest remain rife, the press plays no role in investigating cases of corruption and, because anonymity generally remains the norm, punishments of high-level perpetrators still tend to go unreported.
+Such developments suggest that the party leadership recognizes the threat that corruption poses to its legitimacy.
+Nevertheless, the party’s efforts in this domain remain limited by the entrenched, endemic nature of corruption, especially – it is believed – at high levels of the LPRP apparatus.
+The family of new Prime Minister Sonexay Siphandone has become widely known for using political power for private gain.
+Expectations of political accountability are low.

 Prosecution of office abuse